defiant4/Temperature-Monitoring-Solution-Backend/Setup.md

    For example, if I want to start and daemonize the central_server.js file, I would go to the server directory and use the following commands:
 								pm2 start central_server.js -l ./central_server.log
-								(storing the logs in the same directory with the name central_server.log) To list: pm2 list
+								(while starting also storing the logs in the same directory with the name central_server.log) To list: pm2 list
 								To stop:
 								pm2 stop central_server